 4. Constantly improve process

-As a CMO, your goal should be to streamline your processes from a leadership perspective.
+Part of becoming a CMO involves establishing a goal to streamlining your processes from a leadership perspective.
 Ultimately, you’ll want a team to work like a well-oiled machine to make the implementation of your marketing strategies that much easier.
 This includes anything from streamlining the process to starting up a social media campaign, collecting data, sales, and much more.

 5. Track the right data